samgodwood/bosonic-qiskit/playground/README.md

 - **`Z2Higgs/`**: Investigates hybrid-oscillator hardware for simulating strongly interacting boson-fermion systems, with:
   - Motivation for the use of this hardware (`gate_complexity.ipynb`).
   - Trotterized dynamics of the Z2 Higgs lattice in 1+1D (`dynamics/`).

+- **`Rabi_Model/`**: Initial comparison of quantum simulations for a simple spin-boson Hamiltonian using all-qubit and oscillator-qubit architectures.